NowYouKnowProgramming/webdev-learning-materials/src/pages/resources/_questions/recruitment_tasks.md

 Optional:

-- Add the lightbox (create it yourself or use the NPM package), which opens, when clicked the image.
+- Add the "lightbox" (create it yourself or use the NPM package), which opens, when clicked the image.
 Must have the option to move between the images (via the arrows).
 - Add a bar under the slide that marks the countdown time until the next slide is shown.
 It is supposed to be animated, and when it reaches 100% it shows the next slide.
 - Deploy the app on GitHub Pages / Netlify / Vercel / etc.
 - Connect the WordPress to Gatsby and send the contact form data to it.